Why is this important?

 Prevention and preparedness

 The Mechanism helps in marine pollution emergencies, where it works closely with the European Maritime Safety Agency (EMSA).
-When the crisis occurs in developing countries, civil protection assistance typically goes hand in hand with EU humanitarian aid.
+When a crisis occurs in developing countries, civil protection assistance typically goes hand in hand with EU humanitarian aid.

 The Mechanism also provides participating countries with the opportunity to train their civil protection teams.
-By exchanging best practices and learning, teams increase their ability and effectiveness in responding to disasters.
+By exchanging best practices, teams increase their ability and effectiveness in responding to disasters.
 Additionally, the Mechanism provides emergency communications and monitoring tools, overseen by the ERCC through the Common Emergency Communication and Information System (CECIS), a web-based alert and notification application enabling real time exchange of information between participating states and the ERCC.

 An analysis of the outcomes of disaster risk assessments undertaken at national levels across Europe, supported with of policy processes and scientific data, has identified the most common risks across the EU.
 The Overview of Risks draws up a landscape of the main disaster risks Europe faces today.